Sell on Instagram: How Ecwid Merchants Can Now Reach 1 Billion Shoppers

 - Tag your first product.
 When you have the product feature enabled on your account, you’ll find the option to tag products on the screen where you normally add your caption and other information.
 Selling on Instagram depends on these tags.

 How cool is that?
-This feature is currently available to select businesses but Ecwid is sure to make it easy for your to integrate as soon as it is released to the rest of us.
+Ecwid is sure to make it easy for your to integrate your online store with this sales channel.

 Beginning can be the roughest part of any new project, but, as you start exploring the opportunities involved with reaching Instagram’s 1 billion users, remember Benjamin Franklin’s words: Once begun, half done.